Oshiomogho Atogwe: Washington Redskins

 On March 3, 2011, Atogwe agreed to terms on a five-year, $26 million deal with the Washington Redskins.
 He made his first interception for the Redskins in Week 6 against the Philadelphia Eagles.
 In Week 15 against the New York Giants, Atogwe made a leaping interception and returned it for 26 yards after London Fletcher deflected Eli Manning's pass to DJ Ware.
 Atogwe played 13 games, starting eight of them, in the 2011 NFL season and recorded 60 combined tackles, one-half sacks, three interceptions, and six pass break-ups.
 He was released following the 2011 NFL season on March 12, 2012.

 Philadelphia Eagles

 The Philadelphia Eagles signed Atogwe to a one-year contract on June 20, 2012.
 However, Atogwe was waived on August 31.

+NFL career statistics

 Coaching career

 On December 18, 2018, it was announced on the Alliance of American Football website that Atogwe was hired to be the Memphis Express's secondary coach.
 For the inaugural season of the league, he worked under head coach Mike Singletary, his father-in-law.
 On April 3, 2019, it was announced that the AAF would suspend all football operations.